marcelslom/music-segregator/README.md

 ## Usage

-To use MP3 Sorter, follow these steps:
+To use Music Segregator, follow these steps:

 1. Download the latest release from the [Releases](https://github.com/marcelslom/music-segregator/releases) page.
 2. Unzip the downloaded archive.